pilardi/git-llm-utils/README.md

 # git-llm-utils

-Git hooks powered by LLMs: automatically generate meaningful commit messages based on your changes.
+Git llm message tools powered by LLMs automatically generates meaningful commit messages based on your changes.

 ## What it does

+- Allows generating git commit messages from the repository staged changes
+- The commnit message can be generated with:
-- Uses a Git hook (e.g. [`prepare-commit-msg`](prepare-commit-msg.sample)) to capture the staged diff.
+    - the standard git message workflow with a Git hook to capture your staged changes diff (the hook can be installed with a command).
+    - with a commit command: `git-llm-utils commit`
-- Sends the diff to a configured LLM such as a model in ollama or groq.
+- The diff message is generated with the configured llm (groq, ollama or any [Litellm](https://models.litellm.ai/) supported model)
-- Inserts the summary of your changes as your commit message — ready to review or modify.
+- All configurations are stored using git config storage support
 - Helps you maintain clean, consistent, human-readable commit history without manual effort.

 ## Why use it